andersmurphy/andersmurphy-blog/resources/posts/2019-11-30-clojure-flattening-key-paths.md

 => 599
 ```

 On my machine I get a stack overflow at a depth of 600.
-In practice you are unlikely to encounter a map that is that nested.
+In practice you are unlikely to encounter a map that is this nested.
 However, lets see if we can refactor `flatten-paths` to use the sequence abstraction so that it can handle deeper maps.

 ### Flattening key paths with lazy-seq